 The book covers much of pre-Islamic 6th century and goes way beyond Muhammad’s life in describing the reigns of the four rashidun, or rightly guided, Caliphs and several Umayyad Caliphs of the 7th century as well.
 While Nagel represents academic mainstream when considering recent attempts to describe or question the life of the prophet of Islam, he offers interesting insights in pre-Islamic Arabia where an ancestor of Muhammad, Qusayy (ca. 400-480) has brought a non-Jewish, non-Christian, Arabian monotheism to Makkah, which refers to Abraham (Ibrahim) the hanif.
 A High Religion, as he describes it .

 Nagel’s profound knowledge and the numerous original sources which have not been used so far do not prevent him from drawing an utterly negative picture of the Prophet of Islam.
 One might in fact get the impression that Nagel wants to make Muhammad basically responsible for cruelties, assassinations, even massacres, and abuses of the very time when he was living.
 His life, so Nagel, was dominated by power intrigues, sexual obsession.
 As everybody knows, Muslims hold Muhammad as fallible human being .
-Nagel talks consistently about his “alter ego” when he refers to revelations of Allah which later have been included into the holy Qur’an.
+Nagel talks consistently about his “alter ego” when he refers to revelations by Allah which later have been included into the holy Qur’an.
 It is unfortunately nothing else than defamation of Islam as Mohammedanism.
 In essence we know these tirades from fundamentalist Christians and Jews about the “false prophet” for centuries.
 In times of new crusades, poorly disguised as war on terror, and increasing intolerance in Western (‘enlightened’) societies it may even be dangerous.
 Nagel’s book is not expected to be even read by Muslims who would consider a biography about their Prophet, which had been written by a Western scholar, ridiculous anyway.

-It would have been more interesting to read a description of the circumstances of daily life; traditions, faith and superstition, etc., on the Arabian Peninsula in the 6th and 7th century and to compare these with those in, for instance, Palestine, Constantinople, Ctesiphon, etc .
+It would have been more interesting to read a description of the circumstances of daily life; traditions, faith and superstition, etc., on the Arabian Peninsula in the 6th and 7th century and to compare these with those in, for instance, Palestine, Constantinople, Ctesiphon, etc. .
 As a matter of fact, unwritten tribal laws (the society was largely illiterate) were definitely brutal in the Hejaz and other places in Arabia (comparing Western values, some still are), and new ethics and a lawgiver were overdue.
 As an example, Muslims do not cease to praise Muhammad’s efforts of banning the former custom of burying female infants alive.
 And, divine law has a great tradition in Antiquity.
 Since biblical lawgiver Moses is the prophet who is mentioned by far most in the Qur’an, he was in a way Muhammad’s role model.
 The hijra and the exodus: two aspects of the same coin.

 According to Nagel, there is evidence that Mohammad has been on a “straight path” during all of his life despite his oppression and powerlessness when in Makkah and his development into a warlord after the hijra.
 Despite the differences in the tones of the suras revealed in Makkah and those lawgiving ones revealed in Madinah.
 In particular Nagel’s observation that Muhammad usually speaks about ‘a book’ when he refers to the holy Qur’an seems amazing .